medikoo/type/README.md

 #### `plain-object/ensure`

-If given argument is a plain object, it is returned back.
+If given argument is a plain object it is returned back.
 Otherwise `TypeError` is thrown.

 ```javascript
 const ensurePlainObject = require("type/plain-object/ensure");